The Hidden Dangers

 An opioid is a drug commonly used to treat moderate to severe pain.
 Opioids work by stimulating opioid receptors in the brain which reduce pain.
-Opioids are used in hospitals and are sometimes prescribed by doctors to help treat more severe pain and discomfort.
-However, research suggests over-the-counter pain medications may actually work better for treating acute pain.
-There are also illegal opioids, such as heroin.
+They are used in hospitals and are sometimes prescribed by doctors to help treat more severe pain and discomfort.
+Have a conversation with your health care provider before taking opioids.
+It’s likely they simply aren’t worth the risk.

 Some common opioids include: